prasanna2006I/ENCODER8TO3DATAFLOW/README.md

 Figure 02  Encoder 8 * 3

 **Procedure**

-/* write all the steps invloved */
+1.Type the program in Quartus software.

+2.Compile and run the program.

+3.Generate the RTL schematic and save the logic diagram.

+4.Create nodes for inputs and outputs to generate the timing diagram.

+5.For different input combinations generate the timing diagram.

 **PROGRAM**
-Developed by: PRASANNA I
+# Developed by: PRASANNA I
-RegisterNumber:212223220079
+# RegisterNumber:212223220079
 ```
 module Encoder(a0,a1,a2,d0,d1,d2,d3,d4,d5,d6,d7);
 input d0,d1,d2,d3,d4,d5,d6,d7;